hzy95/EPIVAN/README.md

   A tool of data augmentation provided by Mao et al. (2017).
 The details of the tool can be seen in https://github.com/wgmao/EPIANN.

-  We used this tool to amplify the posi-tive samples in the training set to 20 times to achieve class balance.
+  We used this tool to amplify the positive samples in the training set to 20 times to achieve class balance.

 - sequence_processing.py

   Perform pre-processing of DNA sequences:

-  1. Convert the enhancer and promoter gene sequences into se-quences consisting of words (6-mers), and if a word contains a ‘N’, the word is marked as ‘NULL’.
+  1. Convert the enhancer and promoter gene sequences into sequences consisting of words (6-mers), and if a word contains a ‘N’, the word is marked as ‘NULL’.
-  2. Construct a dictionary containing 46+1 words.
+  2. Construct a dictionary containing 4^6+1 words.
   3. Convert each gene sequence into a sequence of word indexes according to the dictionary (each word has its own unique in-dex).

 - embedding_matrix.npy